Japan current account shows yen effect will be lagged

 That meant the economy had no longer contracted for three consecutive quarters, suggesting a bottoming out in last year's downturn, but it was just below economists' expectations that the revised data would show 0.1 percent growth.

-Separate data from the finance ministry showed Japan's current account deficit was 364.8 billion yen (2.56 billion pounds) in January.
+Separate data from the finance ministry showed Japan's current account deficit was 364.8 billion yen ($3.85 billion) in January.
 While less than a median forecast for a deficit of 626.0 billion yen, it still marked a third straight month of deficit, the longest sequence since the series began in 1985.

 BOTTOMING OUT